Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

-As before, $(-)$ and $[-]$ denote total symmetrization and antisymmetrization of enclosed indices, as usual.
-To summarize, the $\sff_{\sfj\sfk}{}^\sfi$ are the structure constants of an infinite dimensional \emph{kinematic Lie algebra}, generalizing the kinematic algebras~\cite{Monteiro:2011pc, BjerrumBohr:2012mg, Monteiro:2013rya, Chen:2019ywi} to the complete BRST field space.\footnote{See also~\cite{Frost:2020eoa} for a Lie algebra structure on the data of the tree-level amplitudes directly related to the BCJ amplitude relations.}
+To summarize, the $\sff_{\sfj\sfk}{}^\sfi$ are the structure constants of an infinite-dimensional \emph{kinematic Lie algebra}, generalizing the kinematic algebras~\cite{Monteiro:2011pc, Bjerrum-Bohr:2012kaa, Monteiro:2013rya, Chen:2019ywi,Chen:2021chy} to the complete BRST field space.\footnote{See also~\cite{Frost:2020eoa} for a Lie algebra structure on the data of the tree-level amplitudes directly related to the BCJ amplitude relations.} This provides a natural field theoretic notion of CK duality, as opposed to one based on on-shell amplitudes.
+CK duality is now a manifest property of the BRST action.
+Consequently, the loop integrands computed directly from the corresponding Feynman rules will satisfy CK duality automatically.
+CK duality of the loop integrands may be anomalous since the Jacobian determinants generated by the field redefinitions induce counterterms that may break it.
+However, CK duality of the BRST action itself is not only a very natural interpretation of the concept; it also suffices for the double copy.

 Let us unpack the above.
 As the Nakanishi--Lautrup field does not participate in the interactions, we can integrate it out, which will also prove to be useful in the discussion of the double copy later.
 The field content is then